 I love teaching and helping others solve problems.
 It is personally rewarding to be a catalyst of improvement in others' writing.

-I am from Bronx, New York, but I grew up in Fayeteville, North Carolina.
+I am from the Bronx, New York, but I grew up in Fayeteville, North Carolina.
 I am a criminal justice major, and I hope to have a career in forensic toxicology.
 I enjoy reading, writing novels, crocheting, and watching anime.

 I like working in the writing center because I enjoy helping others reach their full potential.
 I love to see people grow and develop the skills and imagination to be great writers.